 Those who run here do not only enjoy the view, but also benefit from altitude training and the stimulating high alpine climate.
 And from the sheer countless variations for trail running: flow trails over gentle hills and steep, technical trails alternate.
 All you need for this are running shoes with a good profile, a thin wind jacket and possibly a running backpack for the most necessary supplies.
 Good to know: When you enter alpine meadows or meet suckler cows, take a look at our behavioural tips.

-The Premium Card is particularly attractive for guests who wish to use a mountain railway in the summer season.
-From the first night onwards they benefit from greatly reduced prices: An adult person pays ten francs for a complete ascent and descent on a single mountain from the Davos Klosters Mountains (Jakobshorn, Parsenn, Gotschna, Rinerhorn, Madrisa).
-If you would like to use several mountains from the DKM on the same day, you can buy a day ticket for 15 francs.
-A ticket for Schatzalp is six francs.
-Children aged six to seventeen pay half each.
-Children under this age group travel free of charge.
+The Premium Card is particularly attractive for guests who wish to use a mountain railway during the summer season.
+From the first night, they benefit from reduced prices: From CHF 13, an adult pays for a complete ascent and descent on a single mountain in the Davos Klosters Mountains (Jakobshorn, Gotschna, Rinerhorn, Madrisa).
+Children aged 6 to 17 pay half price; children up to 6 years old are free.

 Davos